czezy/O-RAN_CMF_CM2023/README.md

 6. RIC configuration:
     - all base stations are managed with a single nRT-RIC; NRT-RIC is not simulated
-    - 2 xApps are deployed simultaneously: Mobility Robustness Optimizaztion (MRO) and Mobility Load Balancing (MLB)
+    - 2 xApps are deployed simultaneously in the nRT-RIC: Mobility Robustness Optimizaztion (MRO) and Mobility Load Balancing (MLB)
     - MRO monitors handover statistics of each base station and modifies handover Hysteresis and Time-To-Trigger parameters to minimize the number of Radio Link Failures (RLFs) and ping-pong handovers (i.e., handovers that from BS #1 to BS #2 and then from BS #2 to BS #1 happening within a set period)
         - the ping-pong handover period in the simulation scenario is 10 seconds
         - handover TTT parameter values are chosen for specific base stations based on their ratio of ping-pong handovers to all handovers from last 240 seconds (table with details below)